Embedding-Based Context-Aware Reranker: Methodology

 \paragraph{Training Objective.} Given a query $q$ and a set of candidate passages $\{x_1, \dots, x_k\}$, each passage is labeled as either positive or negative based on its relevance to the query.
 Let $q \in \mathbb{R}^d$ denote the original query embedding, and $\{\hat{p}_1, \dots, \hat{p}_k\}$, the updated passage embeddings obtained from the final Transformer encoder layer in EBCAR.
 Our training objective encourages the updated representation of the positive passage to be close to the query embedding, while pushing the negatives away.
 Therefore, we adopt a contrastive learning objective based on dot-product similarity and employ the InfoNCE loss~\citep{oord2019representationlearningcontrastivepredictive} defined as:

 where $\hat{p}^+$ is the updated embedding of the positive passage, $\{\hat{p}_j^-\}$ are the embeddings of the negative passages, and $\text{sim}(a, b) = a^\top b$ denotes dot-product similarity.

 We intentionally use the unmodified query embedding $q$, instead of the query’s updated embedding, to maintain a consistent reference point across candidate sets.
 This design choice avoids query-specific drift caused by the passage context and ensures that the passage representations are directly optimized to align with the static semantic anchor of the query.
+We validate this design in Appendix~\ref{appendix:update_q}, where we compare the training stability between fixed and updated query embeddings.

 \paragraph{Inference.} At inference time, we compute the relevance scores between the query and each candidate passage based on their final embeddings.
 Given the updated passage embeddings $\{\hat{p}_1, \dots, \hat{p}_k\}$ and the static query embedding $q$, we compute $s_i = \text{sim}(q, \hat{p}_i), \quad \text{for } i = 1, \dots, k$.
 The final passage ranking is obtained by sorting the scores $\{s_1, \dots, s_k\}$ in descending order.
 This process is efficient and deterministic, leveraging the contextualized passage representations produced by EBCAR.